-Chronic

-Limited evidence suggests that repeated or long-term occupational exposure may produce cumulative health effects involving organs or biochemical systems.
+This concern is raised, generally, on the basis of appropriate studies using mammalian somatic cells in vivo.
+Such findings are often supported by positive results from in vitro mutagenicity studies Limited evidence suggests that repeated or long-term occupational exposure may produce cumulative health effects involving organs or biochemical systems.
 Secondary amines may react in the acid conditions of the stomach with oxidants or preservatives) to form potentially carcinogenic N-nitrosamines.
-The formation of nitrosamines from such amines has not only been observed in animals models but, at least for certain compounds, in the workplace.
-The amine-containing substances and end products handled at work can themselves be contaminated to a degree with corresponding nitrosamines.
+The formation of nitrosamines from such amines has not only been observed in animals models themselves be contaminated to a degree with corresponding nitrosamines.
 Under conditions encountered in practice nitrosation is to be expected with secondary amines and to a limited extent with primary and tertiary amines.
 Nitrogen oxides are the most probable nitrosating agents.
 Nitrosyl chloride, nitrite esters, metal nitrites and nitroso compounds may also be involved.
 Several factors such as pH, temperature, catalysts and inhibitors influence the extent of nitrosation.
-Two precautionary measures are therefore necessary when handling amines at the workplace.

-- ▶ Simultaneous exposure to nitrosating agents should be reduced to minimum.
-This can be out into practice by eliminating nitrosating agents or, if they play a role in the actual process, replacing them with substances that do not lead to the formation of carcinogenic nitrosamines.
-In particular the level of nitrogen oxides at the workplace should be monitored and reduced when necessary. - ▶ The levels of nitrosamines in the workplace and in substances containing amines should be monitored.
+Two precautionary measures are therefore necessary when handling amines at the workplace. nitrosating agents or if they play a role in the actual process, replacing them with substances that do not lead to the formation of carcinogenic nitrosamines.
+In particular the level of nitrogen oxides at the workplace should be monitored and reduced when necessary.
+The levels of nitrosamines in the workplace and in substances containing amines should be monitored.
+Commission for the Investigation of Health Hazards of Chemical Compounds in the Work Area, Report No. 31, DFG, 1995 of application.

-Chemwatch: 65-9521 Page 12 of 18 Issue Date: 08/25/2016 Version No: 2.1.1.1 Print Date: 02/28/2017

-Commission for the Investigation of Health Hazards of Chemical Compounds in the Work Area, Report No. 31, DFG, 1995 In animal experiments the oesophagus is shown to be the most important target organ for nitrosamines, independent of the route of application.
 The mechanism of this organotrophy cannot be explained sufficiently.
 The high oesophageal epithelium metabolic activation of nitrosamines, together with a comparatively low DNA repair, probably plays the most important role.
 In addition chronic stress factors, which lead to high stimulation of epithelial turnover, are a pacemaker for malignant progression.
 In some countries, the traditional consumption of extremely hot drinks leads to constant burns of the oesophagus, which increases the risk.
-Mate, a non-alcoholic brew, frequently consumed as tea in Uruguay, appears to be a high risk factor for oesophageal cancer

-On the basis, primarily, of animal experiments, concern has been expressed by at least one classification body that the material may produce carcinogenic or mutagenic effects; in respect of the available information, however, there presently exists inadequate data for making a satisfactory assessment.
+Mate, a non-alcoholic brew, frequently consumed as tea in Uruguay, appears to be a high risk factor for oesophageal cancer On the basis, primarily, or animal experiments, concern has been expressed by at least one classification body that the material may produce carcinogenic or mutagenic effects; in respect of the available information, however, there presently exists inadequate data for making a satisfactory assessment.
 Solid phenol is highly toxic via ingestion, inhalation and skin contact.
 Chronic phenol poisoning is very rarely reported, but symptoms include vomiting, difficulty in swallowing, diarrhoea, lack of appetite, headache, fainting, dizziness, dark urine, mental disturbances, and possibly skin rash.
 Death due to liver and kidney damage may occur.

-Repeated exposure of animals to phenol vapour at concentrations ranging from 26 to 52 ppm has produced respiratory, cardiovascular, hepatic, renal and neurologic toxicity.

-Administration of phenol in the drinking water of mice (2500 ppm for 103 weeks) produced an increased incidence of leukemia

-Phenol has been studied in initiation/promotion protocols with a number of polycyclic hydrocarbons and has been shown to have promoting activity in the two-stage skin model

-Exposure to the material for prolonged periods may cause physical defects in the developing embryo (teratogenesis).
-There is sufficient evidence to provide a strong presumption that human exposure to the material may result in developmental toxicity, generally on the basis of:

-- clear results in appropriate animal studies where effects have been observed in the absence of marked maternal toxicity, or at around the same dose levels as other toxic effects but which are not secondary non-specific consequences of the other
+Repeated exposure of animals to phenol vapour at concentrations ranging from 26 to 52 ppm has produced respiratory cardiovascular, hepatic, renal and neurologic toxicity.
+Administration of phenol in the drinking water of mice (2500 ppm for 103 weeks) produced an increased incidence of leukemia and lymphomas.
+Phenol has been studied in initiation/promotion protocols with a number of polycyclic hydrocarbons and has been shown to have promoting activity in the two-stage SKIN model Exposure to the material for prolonged periods may cause physical defects in the developing embryo (teratogenesis) There is sufficient evidence to provide a strong presumption that human exposure to the material may result in developmental toxicity, generally on the basis of: - clear results in appropriate animal studies where effects have been observed in the absence of marked maternal toxicity, or at around the same dose levels as other toxic effects but which are not secondary non-specific consequences of the other toxic enects.